tdunning/MiA/README.markdown

 # Installation #

 To work with source code you need to have [Apache Maven](http://maven.apache.org/) installed (if you use Linux, it's better to install it from repository).
 Use of IDE with Maven support (Eclipse, Netbeans, IntelliJ IDEA) is encouraged.

 After you'll get source code of examples, you need to compile it using `mvn package` command, staying in the `MiA` directory.
 This command will fetch all necessary dependencies, compile, and package everything you'll need for work.
+To correctly compile examples from chapter 16, you need to have [Apache Thrift](http://thrift.apache.org/) installed.
+On Linux it will searched in the `/usr/local/bin/thrift`, while on Mac OS X you can use macports to install it, and it will placed into `/opt/local/bin/thrift`.
+If `thrift` binary is located in another place, then change location in Maven's profile with name `profile-buildthrift-linux`.

 Compiled jars are stored in the `target` directory.
 There are several files created:
  * `mia-0.1.jar` contains only code for examples;
  * `mia-0.1-jar-with-dependencies.jar` contains examples plus all dependencies;
  * `mia-0.1-job.jar` contains examples plus all dependencies, excluding Hadoop -- it